-Sure, you’ll never get the same quality as recording in a professional studio that has a Neve console and a collection of Neumann microphones, but that’s not what everyone wants.
-The lower priced studios allow younger, less experienced and less wealthy artist the ability to record.
-Just about anyone can record and release music at a price they can afford.
+Sure, you’ll never get the same quality as recording in a professional studio with a Neve console and a collection of Neumann microphones, but that’s not what everyone wants.
+The lower priced studios allow the younger, less experienced, and less wealthy artists the ability to record.
+Just about anyone can record and release music at a price, they can afford.

-Yeah sure, the industry isn’t what it used to be.
-It’s not the same as when Elvis walked into Sun Studio, played for Sam Phillips and was given a record deal or when Fleetwood Mac spent a million dollars to record Tusk in 1979.
-The radio used to be the main way of finding new music and it basically doesn’t matter anymore.
-Spotify playlist and Pandora are the new way listeners are finding their music.
+Yeah, sure, the industry isn’t what it used to be.
+It’s not the same as when Elvis walked into Sun Studio and played for Sam Phillips, who gave him a record deal, or when Fleetwood Mac spent a million dollars to record Tusk in 1979.
+The radio used to be the primary way of finding new music, and it basically doesn’t matter anymore.
+Spotify playlists and Pandora are the new ways listeners are finding their music.

-So you’re probably thinking, ‘but if it’s not exactly like it was in the past than everything else is terrible and the industry is dead and you’re better off just burning all of your recording equipment along with your recording aspirations and dreams.’
-Well that’s where our opinions would differ.
+So you’re probably thinking, ‘but if it’s not exactly like it was in the past, then everything else is terrible, and the industry is dead, and you’re better off just burning all of your recording equipment along with your recording aspirations and dreams.’
+Well, that’s where our opinions would differ.

-Everyone always wants to believe that the past was better.
-This town isn’t the same anymore, this bar used to be the best, they changed the formula of Coke and now it taste like crap, yada yada yada.
+It seems that everyone wants to believe that the past was better.
+This town isn’t the same anymore, this bar used to be the best, but they changed the formula of Coke, and now it tastes like crap, yadda yadda yadda.
 The truth is the past was different.
-Some things are better and some things are worse.
+Some things are better now, and some things are worse.
 You can’t say the industry is dead when there are areas of it that are still thriving.
 Live music is still as popular as ever.
-Artists, engineers and producers are learning that in order to survive they need to extend themselves to other outlets in the industry to supplement their income.
-Album and streaming sales are menial but that doesn’t mean there’s no money anywhere in the industry.
+Artists, engineers, and producers are learning that to survive, they must extend themselves to other outlets in the industry to supplement their income.
+Album and streaming sales are menial, but that doesn’t mean there’s no money anywhere in the industry.

 Alto Music Brooklyn held a seminar with John Storyk, a famous acoustician and designer of Electric Ladyland studios.
-In his presentation he discussed the state of the industry and how it is commonly misconstrued that his business must be hurting.
+In his presentation, he discussed the state of the industry and how it’s commonly misconstrued that his business must be hurting.
 He explained that he is busier than ever.
-With all the new personal and home recording studios there are still plenty of potential clients looking for well built recording rooms.
-There aren’t huge multi room facilities anymore but there are even more working professionals that want their own personal space.
+With all the new personal and home recording studios, there are still plenty of potential clients looking for well built recording rooms.
+There aren’t enormous multi-room facilities anymore, but there are even more working professionals that want their own space.

 It changed.
 Things change.

-I’d like to think I’d be a recording engineer even without digital audio and cheap equipment, but I can’t say for sure that’d be true.
-Recording my own band when I was in high school is what got me started.
-Without that 4 track Tascam recorder and being able to experiment on my own for little to no cost, I might not have decided to try and go deeper and to make a career out of it.
-It would be a bit hypocritical if I would complain about new technology and the state of the industry when it’s actually the reason I started in the first place.
+I want to think I’d be a recording engineer even without digital audio and cheap equipment, but I can’t say for sure that’d be true.
+Recording my band when I was in high school is what got me started.
+Without that four track Tascam recorder and being able to experiment on my own for little to no cost, I might not have decided to try and go deeper and make a career out of it.
+It would be a bit hypocritical if I would complain about new technology and the state of the industry when it’s the reason I started in the first place.

 Artists have the lowest cost of entry than ever before.
 You can record an album and put it out to the world using any of the hundreds of streaming services for nothing.
-Less than 20 years ago releasing music would be almost impossible to most of the artist you find on YouTube or Soundcloud today.
+Less than 20 years ago, releasing music would be almost impossible for most of the artists you find on YouTube or Soundcloud today.

-If I had to trade off the million of album sales of the past with the ability to make an album in my bedroom and release it to the world, then I think that’s a decent trade.
-Change isn’t always good in every aspect but it’s inevitable and you shouldn’t resist it or else you’ll just be left behind.
+If I had to trade off the millions of album sales of the past with the ability to make an album in my bedroom and release it to the world, then I think that’s a decent trade.
+Change isn’t always good in every aspect, but it’s inevitable, and you shouldn’t resist it, or else you’ll just be left behind.